Reboot DevOps (Part: III)

 If we’re focusing on CI/CD only, a local efficiency, then we’re not focusing on our entire flow.
 DevOps shouldn’t be about CI/CD in isolation.
 DevOps should be about the bottlenecks that exist in releasing software.
 Several years ago, this may have meant the bottleneck exists at the infrastructure level.
 Today, it may be different things such as: security, QA, and poor branching strategies.

 DevOps is commonly seen as a joining of two sub-teams of a wider technical team (development and operations).
-The reason for this ‘joining’ is what we should take into our contemporary software industry not necessarily the act of it.
-That original reason was the involvement of several capabilities in order to release software as a single common team.
+The underlying reason for this ‘joining’ is what we should take into our contemporary software industry not necessarily the act of it.
+Which was, the involvement of several capabilities in order to release software as a single common team.
 Today, software is a lot more complicated and more people may be involved.
 These people include: security, legal, QA, development, and infrastructure.

 Building these capabilities across our teams is what will help us deliver software quicker.
 This may mean cross discipline engagement.
 Developers must speak to security, operations must speak to legal.
 The combinations are innumerable.
 It also means that we as technical people have to change our isolated way of working.
 We have to be patient and focus less on local efficiencies and more on common metrics that encompass the entire release life cycle.
 We need to engage all relevant teams and individuals to identify and utilise the bottlenecks in order to establish a sustainable release cadence.